 - Hydrate – Alcohol dehydrates your body so you need to replenish what you lost.
 Drink water or a hydrating sports drink to help replenish electrolytes.

-- Eat – The goal is to get calories back in your system and foods that are easy to digest is key.
-Consider toast or cereal because chances are your tummy isn’t going to be feeling the greatest when hung over.
+- Eat – The goal is to get calories back in your system and foods that are easy to digest are key.
+Consider toast or cereal because chances are your tummy isn’t going to be feeling the greatest when hungover.

 - Pill for the pain – Take two aspirin the night before and when you wake up.
 According to WebMD, that will help relieve some of the headache pain as well as relieve some of the inflammation that alcohol can cause.